quanterall/HaskellMaterials/basics/extras/error-handling.md

 ### Tools for working with exceptions and values

-We saw earlier in this document that we can take code throwing exceptions and capture exceptions into `Either errorType a` values.
-These functions come in three primary flavors:
+We saw earlier in this document that we can take code throwing exceptions and work with those exceptions in different ways.
+For example, we can use `try` to turn an exception into a value.

 #### `try`